lemon-gith/scalable-synthesiser/markdowns/sampleISR.md

 - Calculating the execution time
     - Explain measurement method

+## Measurement Methodology

+1. Initial Setup:
+    1. Disable all other thread tasks and ISRs through preprocessor directives to isolate the `CAN_TX_Task`.
+    2. Increased the size of `msgOutQ` to 1000 to prevent the task from blocking.
+    3. Configured a loop at the end of the `setup` function to execute the task 32 times for averaging the execution time.
+2. Worst-case configuration
+    1. Adjusted the ISR code to ensure all conditional statement would always evaluate to true.

 | Initiation Interval (ms) | Execution Time (ms) |
 | --- | --- |